serdeliverance/blog/_drafts/get-your-hands-dirty-with-clean-arch-review.md

 # How to take the most of this book

 As I said before, the book has a really practical approach.
 I recommend coding the `buckpal` application together with the author.
-Also, I suggest to take a pet project you have and refactoring it using the ideas seen in the book.
-Following those tips you'll find yourself adopting this approach very quickly and getting the benefits of this interesting architecture.
+Also, I suggest to take a pet project you have and refactoring it using the ideas exposed in this book.
+By following those tips, you'll find yourself adopting this approach very quickly and getting the benefits of this interesting architecture.

 As a theoric complement, I strongly recommend watching the talk [Clean Architecture with Spring](https://www.youtube.com/watch?v=cPH5AiqLQTo) by the same author, and reading the post [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) by `Alistair Cockburn`, the creator of this architectural style.

 # Conclusion

+`TODO`